eProsima/Fast-DDS-docs/docs/advanced.rst

     Wattr.times.heartbeatPeriod.seconds = 0;
     Wattr.times.heartbeatPeriod.fraction = 4294967 * 500; //500 ms

-A smaller heartbeat period increases the amount of overhead messages in the network, but speeds up the system response when a piece of data is lost.
+A smaller heartbeat period increases the number of overhead messages in the network, but speeds up the system response when a piece of data is lost.

 Non-strict reliability